 “I have to open the lung,” Trope said, thankful that he hadn’t given himself time to reconsider the statement.

 “But what if it’s – ” Isaac began, then stopped himself.
 His hesitancy was fairly obvious, and they all felt it: they had literally no idea what it could be.

 A solid object in the lungs was a big no-no, as far as being a human went.
 Those God-given internal balloons were meant to hold air, and nothing else.
 But add to this strange presence the fact that the object was moving, and…well…

 What was it the other CSI had found on the scene early that morning?
 He had picked it up with a pair of tweezers and dropped it in a glass vial, almost apologetically explaining that in his training he’d learned that even something like that needs to be recorded for the purpose of investigations.
 Trope had approved, but almost laughed, and now…

-Slowly, taking great pains to breathe silently, Trope reached for his scalpel.
+Slowly, taking great pains to breathe steadily, Trope reached for his scalpel.
 The lungs’ movements were growing more intense, more frequent: by the time Trope held the blade protectively in front of him, the lungs were in constant flux.

-“I have to,” he whispered, though this was mostly aimed at himself, rather than at his companions.
+“I have to,” he whispered, though this was mostly aimed at himself, rather than his companions.
 He wasn’t sure he would be able to go through with cutting into the lung, now that the blade was in his hand and the organs were shifting like balloons full of pebbles.